NYUTorchTech/cop/src/_resources/1-whats-this-all-about.md

 ---
-title: Information for Getting Started
+title: What's this all about?
 subtitle:
-description:
+description: Next steps, helpful hints and recommendations
 layout: page
 image:
   thumb: getting-started.jpg